Blaine Vess: Film

 After graduating from San Jose State University in 2004, Vess moved to Los Angeles to work with New Line Cinema as a consultant from 2005 to 2008.
 There, he worked on marketing for films like Snakes on a Plane and Wedding Crashers.
 After New Line Cinema merged with Warner Bros., Vess was laid off.

 About a year after leaving New Line Cinema, Vess founded his television development company, Four Henrys Productions, with Aisha Wynn, with a focus in reality television.
 They have co-created shows like I'm Married to a... and Flipping Miami.

 In 2012, Vess visited North Korea, after which he joined Liberty in North Korea, an American nonprofit seeking to help refugees from the country.
 Two years later, in 2014, Vess bought a $64,000 shot of whiskey to support the organization.
 Later, in 2023, Vess served as a co-executive producer for Beyond Utopia, a documentary film about North Korean defectors which won the Sundance Film Festival Audience Award for U.S. Documentary in the same year and has since faced some scrutiny for its depiction of the North Korean government.

 In addition to Beyond Utopia and XY Chelsea, Vess has served as an executive producer to multiple narrative films including Ms. Purple, Gook, and Trophy.
 He was also a co-producer of the documentary film, Where's My Roy Cohn?

 Investing

 In 2022, Vess founded Joyful Ventures, a venture capital fund, with Milo Runkle and Jennifer Stojkovic.
-Aimed toward innovation in the food sector, the fund raised a total of $25 million dollars in 2023 to disburse to projects developing sustainable proteins such as plant-based protein and mycoprotein.
+Aimed toward innovation in the food sector, the fund raised a total of $25 million in 2023 to disburse to projects developing sustainable proteins such as plant-based protein and mycoprotein.
 That year, Vess and his co-founders funded companies such as New School Foods, a company developing plant-based meat alternatives, and Orbillion Bio, a cultivated meat company.